Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Experimental Study

 We address several limitations of the TOGA Defects4j study (RQ3$_T$) and carefully control our experimental setup to ensure a fair comparison with EvoSuite.
 First, RQ3$_T$ only considered bug-reaching EvoSuite test prefixes, which limited TOGA's ability to detect bugs outside those prefixes.
 Our study considers all prefixes allowing TOGA to exploit its potential to detect faults that EvoSuite, despite having the capability to reach them, fails to detect with its own assertions.
 Second, we explicitly control for the faults that are detected by Java implicit oracle and solely focus on the faults detected by test assertions.

 To ensure a fair comparison, we take several measures.
-For both EvoSuite and TOGA, we \textit{only} consider the test cases on which TOGA generated non-empty and correct assertion oracles during our RQ2 experiment.
+For both EvoSuite and TOGA, we \textit{only} consider the test cases on which TOGA generated \textit{non-empty} and \textit{correct} assertion oracles during our RQ2 experiment.
 This set of assertion oracles represents a variant of the ground-truth assertion oracles generated by EvoSuite, as they share the same test prefixes, test the same variables, and pass successfully on the program version from which they have been generated, thereby mirroring the current program behavior much like EvoSuite.
 Therefore, EvoSuite and TOGA both have the exact same set of prefixes, and an equal number of test assertions.
-The difference between the test suites are the types and strength of the assertions.
-This controlled setup allowed us to ensure an unbiased evaluation of the relative strengths and weaknesses of the TOGA-generated assertion oracles in comparison to EvoSuite.}
+The difference between the test suites are the types and strength of the assertions.}

 \ignore{Another limitation is the invalid assumption made in RQ3$_T$ that ``EvoSuite (test prefix) + Ground Truth (regression oracles by EvoSuite) achieves the best possible performance that any of the oracle generation methods can achieve on the EvoSuite test prefixes''.
 This assumption disregards the possibility of bugs going unnoticed due to poor-quality test oracles even if an EvoSuite prefix executes that bug~\cite{7372009}.
 Our RQ3 overcomes these limitations by expanding the evaluation to go beyond bug-reaching tests, allowing us to dive deep and comprehensively explore the strengths, weaknesses, and fault-detection effectiveness of TOGA's assertions.}